Skip to main contentSkip to main navigationSkip to footer content

 2. Pass the NCLEX-RN

 Once you complete your program of choice, you become eligible to attend the NCLEX-RN.
-The five-hour exam will test your skills and knowledge to be a registered nurse, something that both an ADN and BSN program should have prepared you for.
+The five-hour exam will test your skills and knowledge to be a registered nurse, which both an ADN and BSN program should have prepared you for.

 Passing it gives you the license to work as an RN in any admissible healthcare environment.